Vantage Score vs FICO: Which Is Better? - Coast Tradelines

 VantageScore

-These three credit bureaus developed VantageScore in 2006.
-The joint ventures comprised Experian, Equifax, and TransUnion.
-They created this model to develop a more inclusive approach to credit scoring.
-VantageScore offers a greater variety of credit scores for evaluation.
-As with FICO, VantageScore ranges from 300 to 850.
-Although similar There are some variations in the methods they use to calculate scores.
+A trio of major credit agencies created VantageScore back in 2006.
+The joint ventures were Experian, Equifax, and TransUnion.
+They designed this model to develop a more inclusive system for credit scoring.
+VantageScore lets you use a wider variety of credit scores for evaluation.
+As with FICO, VantageScore ranges from 300 to 800.
+Although similar however, there are some notable distinctions in the method they determine scores.

 Key Factors Influencing Vantage Score